bkesterbyld/maroon-potato/src/pages/index.md

       - title: Edge Computing
         title_align: left
         content: >
-          Cook up new features fast while using edge processing to keep dynamic data flowing at the speed that your end users and devices demand
+          Put data and logic at the edge to keep data flowing at the speed your end users and devices demand
         content_align: left
         actions:
           - label: Learn More